mahabubulhasan/legacy-router/README.md

 ```

 ### configure
-In your laravel app/Http/Kernel.php add/edit your constructor like that code given below
+In your laravel `app/Http/Kernel.php` add/edit your constructor like that code given below
-make sure you import the

 ```php
 <?php